 - Neck and shoulder pain

-These symptoms may be caused by other factors such as uncorrected vision needs, glare, poor lighting, improper posture, etc.
+These symptoms may be caused by other factors such as uncorrected vision needs, glare, poor lighting, and improper posture.

 Treatment for Computer Vision Syndrome

-With these simple practices, you can reduce, or even prevent the effects of computer vision syndrome:
+With these simple practices, you can reduce the effects of computer vision syndrome:

 - Make sure the lighting in the room is comfortable on the eyes, and prevents you from staring into glare on the computer screen

 - Position the digital display so that your head is in a naturally comfortable position while using

 - Take breaks.
 A few minutes away from the computer can go a long way when it comes to your eyes.
 Think of it similarly to the way you take stretch breaks for your arms and back.